 - Prepare a 1-page story outline for a 3-minute visual narrative film (WITHOUT dialogue) that you can make for less than $25.00.

-- Submit your family IRS (income tax) Form 1040 and proof of any other income for 2012.
+- Submit your family IRS (income tax) Form 1040 and proof of other income for 2016.

 - Submit a 2-minute video - introduce your family, your life and your friends.
 We want to learn about your past and your goals.

-- STUDENTS: Provide all materials to your teacher / sponsor As Soon As Possible...
-BEFORE April 1, 2013.
+- STUDENTS: Provide all materials to your teacher / sponsor NO LATER than April 1.

-- EDUCATORS: Submit all application materials to Inner-City Filmmakers ANYTIME...BUT NO LATER than April 8, 2013.
+- EDUCATORS: Submit all application materials to Inner-City Filmmakers NO LATER than April 8.

-Applicants must have legal status to work in the United States.
+- Applicants must have legal status to qualify for work in the United States.